 Condé Nast College is situated in the heart of Soho, London’s creative and cultural hub.
 The area is home to numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
 The College is a 10-minute walk from the headquarters of Condé Nast International, as well as Vogue House, which our students can experience as part of their exposure to the professional world.

 There are no formal entry requirements.

 Students must be aged at least 18 years old on 31st August at the start of the academic year in which they intend to join this course.
 An academic year runs 1st September-31st August annually.
 For the duration of the academic year, a student is considered to be their academic age for admissions purposes, regardless of when their birthday falls within that academic year.

 There are no formal English language requirements for this course.
 However, if you are a non-UK student and English is not your first language, we recommend you have an Academic IELTS score of 5.5 or be able to use English at this level before commencing your studies.
 It is your responsibility to ensure you will be able to participate fully in a qualification delivered and assessed in English.

-You can apply via the application form on our website.
+You can apply via the Book & Pay button on the course home page.

-There are no application deadlines, however, places are allotted on a first-come, first-served basis.
+The application deadlines is one week before the course start date, however, places are allotted on a first-come, first-served basis.